JoaoVicDias/JoaoVicDias/README.md

-I was born in Brazil but currently living in the Netherlands.
+I was born in Brazil and live in Rio de Janeiro.

 Here are some things I like: